 Dancing on the Razor's Edge of Creativity

-• Creative arts improve your mental health
+• The arts improve your mental health

-• Creative artists struggle with mental health issues
+• Artists struggle with mental health issues

 Dig deeper, and this contradiction between wellness and struggle in creativity continues to emerge.

 The wellness view comes from neuroscience, which shows that positive changes happen in our brain during creative expression.
 Activities like music, dance, and painting can help people overcome issues like trauma, grief, and depression (1).
+According to this science, artists should be some of the happiest people around!

 The struggle view shows this is not true.
 While tragedies of film stars, writers, and musicians are sensationalized, recent research shows that artists face higher risk for psychiatric issues such as suicide and Bipolar Disorder (2,3).